5 Ways to Cut Staffing Costs While Maintaining Patient Care

 The Association of American Medical Colleges projects a shortage of between 46,900 and 121,900 physicians by 2032 and the American Journal of Medical Quality estimates 154,018 nursing positions will go unfilled by 2025.
 If a hospital or doctor’s office lacks adequate medical staff to perform surgeries, physicals, or other services, it loses profit.
 Also contributing to financial losses—and major impacts in their own right—are increased mortality rate, hospital readmissions, and employee burnout.

 As both shortages loom, healthcare facilities will need to hire temporary physicians, nurses, and other personnel to fill departments.
-To do so in the most cost-effective way possible, hospitals and offices can use Ringo’s vendor management system (VMS), which simplifies order entry, submits requisitions to multiple vendors, enables review of submitted candidates and associate credentials, eliminates the paper timesheet process, consolidates billing invoice and managed payment service, and provides access to live reports.
+Hospitals and health systems can utilize a VMS, which simplifies order entry, submits requisitions to multiple vendors, enables review of submitted candidates and associate credentials, eliminates the paper timesheet process, consolidates billing invoices, manages payment services, and provides access to live reports.

-Companies who have implemented the Ringo VMS have seen a savings of up to 23 percent in staffing acquisition within the first year and 36 percent the second.
-The VMS has also diminished the time to fill a position by 53 percent and freed up internal staff so they can instead focus on other tasks.
+Companies that have implemented Ringo have seen savings of up to 23% in staffing acquisition within the first year and 36 % in the second.
+Ringo's VMS has also diminished the time to fill a position by 53 % and freed up internal staff so they can instead focus on other tasks.
 Electronic credentialing alerts have made it simple to stay compliant and avoid costly errors.

-While technology can be expensive up front, it reduces costs in the long-run and increases efficiency, giving doctors and nurses more one-on-one time with patients.
+While technology can be expensive up front, it can reduce costs in the long run and increase efficiency, giving doctors and nurses more one-on-one time with patients.

 The research organization Rand Corporation estimates the healthcare system could save billions of dollars annually if 90 percent of hospitals and doctors offices implemented health information technologies.